paulwizviz/advance-go/docs/single-interface.md

 ## Handler Patterns

-In this example, our goal is to implement ways of tracking movement of things for various action.
-When we track different actions, we would like the tracker to print messages that are appropriate for different actions.

-For example, if we are tracking running actions, we would like the tracking message to say "Person ran from A to B".
-If we are tracking a driver, we would like the message to say "Person drove from A to B".

-Please refer to a working example [here](../examples/single-method/ex1/main.go).
+In this example, our goal is to implement a way to separate out sqlite database operations using single method interfaces from specific domain data types.

+First we have a package call `sqlops` that contains a collection of sql related interfaces.
+Refer to [this](../internal/sqlops/sqlops.go).

+Second we have a package call `person` that contains a collection of data types related to person types.
+Refer to [this](../internal/person/person.go).

+Third we have the main package that ties all the packages together.
+Refer to [this](../examples/single-method/ex1/main.go)